 Fasten the lifting gear only at the specified lifting points.

 Danger to the life of persons if they step or stand under a suspended load.

-When lifting the machine avoid uncontrolled movements of the load.
+in freching the second When lifting the machine avoid uncontrolled movements of the load.
 If necessary hold the load with guide ropes.